 I would appreciate hearing from more experienced travelers about any comments, suggestions, or corrections you may have.

 A passport is a form of identification, and identifies you as a United States citizen.

 You will always need a passport anytime you leave the United States, and you will need it to return.

 Don't lose it!
 I keep mine on my person at all times while overseas, and I keep photocopies in my luggage

 and with someone back in the U.S. in case I do lose it.
 Information on how to get a passport is available through the

 U.S. State Department.

 A visa is written permission to visit another country.
 There are several types of visas, depending on the

-Some countries will require you to have a visa before allowing you into their country, while other countries
+Some countries will require you to have a longer written visa before allowing you into their country, while other countries

-do not require a visa.
+do not require it.
 Visa requirements depend on which country you're visiting and which country you're coming from,

 for the country you intend to visit to find the current entry requirements, and whether or not you will need